Part of: Time Tools HubVisit Hub

 • GMT is the Application: It is the label on a bag of flour that says "1 Kilogram".
 It is how a specific region applies the standard to their daily lives.

 No country officially "lives" in UTC.
 People live in time zones.
 Software, however, must "live" in UTC to maintain absolute objective truth across regions.
+To see global time zones, explore our World Timezones portal.

 Atomic Clocks & Leap Seconds